OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 ## Create a new reference representation (label, author, markings,..)

-If you need to map an entity in your CSV mapper with **ref attributes as author, markings, label, external references or kill chain phase**, you must add a new entity representation.
+ **Reference attributes** like author, markings, label, external references or kill chain phase, are modeled in the platform as entities.
+As such, they should be extracted from the CSV files through new entity representations in the mapper.

 First in the field, you must see no options available: